blended-ideas/WordSpectrum/readme.md

 # Word Spectrum

-A tiny Web Component library built with Stencil to generate beautiful and colorful text placeholders 🎨
+A Web Component library to generate beautiful and colorful text placeholders 🎨

-Inspired by React Project by [react-spectrum](https://github.com/ganapativs/react-spectrum)
+Built with stenciljs, Really tiny in its size (**198 Bytes** Minified + Gzipped)

 Can be used in Angular, React, Vue, Vanilla JS and plain HTML project as well.